 - Read this information.

-- Read the Emergency Evacuation Form and complete it if necessary (link at the end of this document).
+- Read the Emergency Evacuation Form and complete it if necessary.

 - Complete the Student Safety Questions as directed by the course instructor.

 Lab safety introduction

 The Chemistry Department at the University of Nevada has developed a Student Safety Program and has developed policies that will minimize your exposure to hazardous situations that may occur in courses.
 This information is based on the Department of Chemistry Student Safety Program, and applies to CHEM 100, 121L, 122L, 201, 202, 220L, 330, 345, 347, 348, 423, 424, 432, 435, 444, and 455.
 Other more specific safety policies may be applicable to individual courses, and to advanced Chemistry Department laboratory courses such as CHEM 292, 392, 490, 495, and 496.

 The University of Nevada and departmental safety policies represent a Student's Right to Know about any potentially hazardous situation in which you may be placed while performing an experiment.
 For this reason, before you begin any experiments, your faculty instructor and teaching assistant (TA) will go over any safety precautions of which you should be aware and show you how to perform any particularly difficult or potentially dangerous procedures.
 Your TA will also emphasize any personal protective equipment and other safety equipment needed.
 All safety procedures will also be documented in writing, either as a part of the laboratory procedure, or as a handout.
 They may also be discussed in the lecture part of the course.
 You should ask your TA if you feel that you do not fully understand the instructions or information given to you about the hazards of any experiment.
 Once properly instructed, it is your responsibility to follow all safety procedures.